studlinnth6233/05-generic-bounds/README.md

 _This is an assignment to the class [Programmieren 3](https://hsro-inf-prg3.github.io) at the [University of Applied Sciences Rosenheim](http://www.fh-rosenheim.de)._

-# Assignment 5: Generic bounds
+# Assignment 5: Generics and Bounds

-In this assignment we want to deal with generic bounds.
+This assignment covers an advanced topic of generics: bounds on type parameters and wildcards.
-Generic bounds are a great possibility to describe constraints of generic classes or methods.
+Bounds describe type constraints of generic classes or methods that allow to balance type safety with flexibility of use.

 ## Setup